dynatrace-oss/barista/src/lib/show-more/README.md

 ---
+title: 'Show more'
+description: 'The show more component creates a show more pagination widget.'
+postid: show-more
+category: 'components'
+public: true
+contributors:
+  dev:
+    - lara.aigmueller
+    - daniel.kaneider
+  ux:
+    - gabriele.hasson-birkenmayer
+related:
+  - 'pagination'
+tags:
-type: 'component'
+  - 'component'
+  - 'angular'
+  - 'pagination'
+  - 'show more'
+  - 'pager'
 ---

 # Show More

-This component creates a show more pagination widget.
+The show more component is used to split long lists of items into smaller sets and load them one by one.

+<docs-source-example example="ShowMoreDefaultExample"></docs-source-example>

 ## Imports